Pilgrims Visiting Saudi Arabia To Benefit From Third Expansion Of Holy Mosque - UrduPoint

 The new expansion increased the mosque's area by two-thirds, totalling 1.5 million square metres.
 Its area at the opening of Makkah is 1,490-square metres.

-King Salman bin Abdulaziz, Custodian of the Two Holy Mosques, launched the mosque’s third expansion in 2015 that involved five major projects, which are the expansion of the mosque’s main building, an arena project, a pedestrian tunnel project, upgrading the central service station, and developing the first ring road surrounding the mosque.
+King Salman bin Abdulaziz, Custodian of the Two Holy Mosques, launched the mosque's third expansion in 2015 that involved five major projects, which are the expansion of the mosque's main building, an arena project, a pedestrian tunnel project, upgrading the central service station, and developing the first ring road surrounding the mosque, Wam-Emirates news agency reported.

 The expansion also upgraded the mosque's security buildings and hospital, and added 78 automatic gates around the mosque.